- 01283 537123

 In addition, you need to find out the intentions of parents or elderly relatives about their own assets.

-How does IHT affect my business?
+How does inheritance tax affect my business?

-Assets owned by you but used by a partnership in which you are a partner, or a company you control, attract business property relief of 50%.
+Assets owned by you but used by a partnership in which you are a partner, or a company you control, usually attract business property relief of 50%.

 Similar reliefs apply to agricultural property.

-- Lifetime gifts are potentially exempt from IHT, and there is no limit on such transfers, so this is an excellent way of transferring assets that you do not need to keep in your estate.
+- Lifetime gifts are potentially exempt from inheritance tax, and there is no limit on such transfers, so this is an excellent way of transferring assets that you do not need to keep in your estate.
 It may be advisable to cover substantial gifts by insurance against death within seven years.